 - Idiopathic Glossitis.
-Journal of Medical Reports states that this form of glossitis may be linked to celiac disease.
-Its origin is unknown, but can cause inflammation of the tongue mucous membrane and muscle.
+This form of glossitis may be linked to celiac disease.
+Its origin is unknown but can cause inflammation of the tongue mucous membrane and muscle.

 - Atrophic Glossitis.
-The tongue looses its original color resulting in a dark-red tongue.
+The tongue loses its original color resulting in a dark-red tongue.
 This form also leads to a loss of a large number of papillae.

-A trip to your dentist is the best place to start if you suspect you have anemia tongue.
-During an exam, your dentist will look for blisters, a lack of papillae and any signs of inflammation on your tongue.
-Blood and saliva samples might also be requested for further testing.
+A trip to a dental professional is the best place to start if you suspect you have an anemia tongue.
+They will look for blisters, a lack of papillae, and signs of inflammation on your tongue.
+Blood and saliva samples might also be taken during your exam for further testing.